OpenFn/docs/adaptors/intro.md

 slug: /
 ---

-An adaptor is an open-source Javascript module that provides OpenFn core users with a set of operations that help communicate with a specific external system.
-In the past, we often referred to them as "language packages".
-And the two terms are sometimes used interchangeably, but the preferred way of communicating about adaptors is as follows:
+An adaptor is an open-source Javascript or Typescript module that provides OpenFn users with a clean set of helper functions that help communicate with a specific external system.
+In the past, we often referred to them as "language packages" and the two terms are sometimes used interchangeably, but the preferred way of communicating about adaptors is as follows:

 - "What _**adaptor**_ is that job using?" ("That job is using `language-dhis2`.")